Gugarutz/FH-Wels-Thesis-Template/README.md

 ### English Users

->[!important] Help wanted
+>[!important]
->Links to english resources.
+> Help wanted: Links to english resources.

-The [official TeXstudio decumentation](https://texstudio-org.github.io/getting_started.html) is a good reference, but maybe not be a good learining resource.
+The [official TeXstudio decumentation](https://texstudio-org.github.io/getting_started.html) is a good reference, but maybe not be a good learning resource.

 ### Use of AI & chat bots